FistcherTiger/4119-PA1/README.txt

-# Instructions for compiling the program:

-My submission should contain 10 files: README.txt, test.txt, Makefile, ChatApp.c, interface.c, interface.h, udp.c, udp.h, user.c, and user.h.

-Put all files in one folder under linux environment and type make.
-You should see the following: cc -Wall -c ChatApp.c cc -Wall -c udp.c cc -Wall -c interface.c cc -Wall -c user.c cc -Wall -o ChatApp ChatApp.o udp.o interface.o user.o -lpthread

-Then you type ls and you should see an executable called ChatApp, run ./ChatApp -h for seeing how to start the program.

 # Implementation Overview

 I put codes for server and client into one program, but implementation-wise the two modes runs their own code.